zunair99/Spotify-Receiptify/README.md

 # Receiptify App in Python and HTML

-Generates a receipt that lists out a user's top tracks based on the selected timeframe.

-Inspired by Michelle Liu.
+A Spotify API Recommendation Service that leverages a user's history over various time periods to provide a playlist of recommendations along with CSV files that include the recommendations made.